 COVID-19, including all of its variants, is a highly contagious disease caused by the most recently discovered coronavirus.
 COVID-19 has been declared a worldwide pandemic by the World Health Organization.
 The U.S. Centers for Disease Control and Prevention have stated that the virus is spread mainly by person-to-person contact, including by people who are not showing symptoms, and/or by contact with contaminated surfaces and objects.
 Even with the availability and adoption of vaccines, COVID-19 continues to cause serious and potentially life-threatening illness and even death.
 As a result, federal, state, and local governments and health agencies continue to monitor and handle COVID-19 as a critical public health emergency and advise, among other measures, vaccination, mask wearing, and social distancing.

-The POGIL Project is planning to hold in-person events and has put in place reasonable preventative measures aimed at reducing the spread of COVID-19 at its events; however, given the nature of the virus, the POGIL Project cannot guarantee that POGIL events will happen as planned and will not be modified or cancelled or that individuals will not be exposed to or infected with COVID-19 while attending POGIL events.
+The POGIL Project is planning to hold in-person events and will adhere to reasonable preventative measures aimed at reducing the spread of COVID-19 at its events; however, given the nature of the virus, the POGIL Project cannot guarantee that POGIL events will happen as planned and will not be modified or cancelled or that individuals will not be exposed to or infected with COVID-19 while attending POGIL events.
 Therefore, if you plan to attend a POGIL event, you accept the risk that the event may be modified or cancelled, perhaps on very short notice, due to circumstances relating to COVID-19, and if you choose to come to any POGIL event, you may be exposing yourself to and/or increasing your risk of contracting COVID-19.

 1. Acknowledgement and Assumption of Risk: I have read the above warning concerning COVID-19 and I understand that there are risks related to COVID-19 if I plan to attend a POGIL event.
 I understand that POGIL events may be modified or cancelled, perhaps on very short notice, due to circumstances relating to COVID-19.
 I understand that the POGIL Project implements reasonable measures designed to help mitigate the safety and health risks that COVID-19 poses to me.
 However, I understand that those risks cannot be eliminated entirely and nonetheless wish to attend.
 I voluntarily assume the risk that I may be exposed to or infected by COVID-19 by attending and that such exposure or infection may result in personal injury, illness, permanent disability, and death.
 I understand that the risk of becoming exposed to or infected by COVID-19 at a POGIL event may result from the actions, omissions, or negligence of myself or others.
 I understand that these risks are present, to various and uncertain degrees, regardless of my vaccination status.